andymangold/gd1/course-sheet.md

 ### Love Letter

-Over the course of the semester, you will be responsible for sharing something you love with the class.
+Over the course of the semester, you and each of your classmates will be responsible for sharing something you love with the class.
 This can be anything creative, such as a book, album, person, place, time, film, product, or something else altogether.
 Present it in a way that makes the most sense for what you're sharing.
 Your presentation should be about 10 minutes in length.

+We will start off class with one, or when necessary two, Love Letter presentations every week.
+You will sign up ahead of time for a slot.
 The first week I will present something I love to the class as an example.

 Learning:
-- Public speaking
+- How to give a presentation
 - How to talk about art and design positively
 - How to tailor medium to message
 - About the things your peers and classmates love